oey192/AdminTime/README.md

 The two overarching divisions, adminMode and regMode designate two separate permissions sets.
 One will be given to players in admin mode, the other for players not in admin mode (note: players must have permissions to get into admin mode before either set of permissions will be given).
 It should be rare to need to give admins any special permissions for when they're not in admin mode, but the functionality has been provided in case there's that one weird permission that disables a special ability and there's no permission that grants it

 An example file follows that gives users access to essentials and prism when in admin mode in all worlds and access to world edit when in the test world.
-A fictional "can't build" is given to all admins in the test world
+A fictional "can't build" permission is given to all admins in the test world

 	adminMode:
 		world: []